f0bs/Computer_Vision/README.md

 Creating hybrid images using a series of image filters.
 Hybrid images are static, but show different images depending on how far you are away from the picture.

-* high pass filtered version of picture 1
+* High pass filtered version of picture 1
-* low pass filtered version of picture 2
+* Low pass filtered version of picture 2
-* blended hybrid image of aligned picture 1 and 2
+* Blended hybrid image of aligned picture 1 and 2

-Click [here](http://www.cs.cornell.edu/courses/cs5670/2020sp/projects/pa1/index.html) to view projects introduction.
+Detailed project description can be found [here](http://www.cs.cornell.edu/courses/cs5670/2020sp/projects/pa1/index.html).

 ### Steps